LArSoft/larsoft.github.io/wiki/WorkingWithLArSoftGithubRepos.md

 -   This creates a repository with one remote that points to the upstream repository on GitHub.
 You will not be able to push to this remote.
 -   As with other `mrb` checkout commands, specifying `larsoft_suite` as the repository will check out all LArSoft repositories.

-How do I submit changes to the LArSoft GitHub repository?(#How-do-I-submit-changes-to-the-LArSoft-GitHub-repository)
+How do I submit changes to the LArSoft GitHub repository?
 -----------------------------------------------------------------------------------------------------------------------

 Only a small number of people (the Level 1 managers) can push to the upstream LArSoft repository on GitHub.
 Changes from general users are made by: